hubleto/developer/book/content/pages/adios.md

-# Publish paid apps
+# Adios framework

 This page is under development.
 Visit us later.

 Topics to cover:
+  * what is Adios
-  * how to publish apps
+  * how is Hubleto using it